audulus/docs/nodes.md

 When created inside a Patch node, the Knob node exposes a knob to the front-panel of the Patch node.

+To rename a Knob node, tap or click on a blank space inside the node (but not directly on the knob itself) then select `Rename.` A dialogue box will appear where you can rename the knob.
+You can also leave the name blank if you want an unnamed knob, or if you wish to identify the knob with a Text or SVG node inside the perimeter of the knob.

 When a Knob node is created, its default range is 0 to 1.
 To change the default range, click or tap on the knob itself and select either `Set Min` or `Set Max`.

 A better way to range your knobs is to leave the Knob node at its default 0 to 1 range and use ranging expressions instead.